Jan17392/asianodds/README.md

 This gem is a wrapper for the Asianodds Web API.
 In order to use this gem you need to apply for a Web API account with Asianodds (api@asianodds88.com).
 Please keep in mind that your regular Asianodds user (for the Web Interface) does not work for your API account and vice versa.

+For more information on the original API, please refer to the full documentation: https://asianodds88.com/documentation/

 ## Installation

 Add this line to your application's Gemfile: